mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

 #### Infosys (June 2006 - October 2011)
 I was a business analyst for multiple multi million dollar project while i was working at Infosys.

-* My last project was a 2 year long project for building an application for Apple to manage and automate the process of setting prices for products (across geographies and org structure) before the product launch.
-The system helped Apple manage and collaborate the process on fixing prices at a very low level (MPN level).
+* My last project was a 2 year long project for building an application for Apple to manage and automate the process of setting prices for products before the product launch.

-* I spent one year as part of a Data Quality solutions team, where I was associated with solution designing, development, and business consulting as data expert for several Fortune 500 organizations.
-I also wrote data cleansing scripts which gave me immense joy.
-The product we worked on is called [DataFlux](http://support.sas.com/software/products/dataflux/) (now taken over by SAS).
+* I spent one year as part of a Data Quality solutions team.
+I wrote data cleansing scripts which gave me immense joy.

 ## Education